35+ orders placed in your location

 - Family history of immunodeficiency

-- Infection in the lungs, stomach, or intestine
+- Infection in lungs, stomach, or intestine

 - Chronic illness

-- Post-recovery from illness
+- Post recovery from illness

 - Post-vaccination